arcanecode/PowerShell/IPAddressMailer/ReadMe.md

 The first is the (now retired) scripting legend Ed Wilson.
 Some time back he wrote a blog post on [The Scripting Guy](https://blogs.technet.microsoft.com/heyscriptingguy/2015/01/13/use-powershell-to-create-scheduled-tasks/) website on setting up scheduled tasks in PowerShell.
 This article served as the foundation for my setting up of tasks.

 Next, some of my fellow Microsoft MVP's from the PowerShell side of the house assisted me with additional parameters needed in setting up the task to run unattended.
-A special shout out to [Michael B Smith](https://www.linkedin.com/in/theessentialexchange/), [Jan Egil Ring](http://www.powershell.no/about/), [Arnaud Petitjean](https://www.editions-eni.fr/supports-de-cours/arnaud-petitjean), and (Chrissy LeMaire](https://blog.netnerds.net/author/chrissy/).
+A special shout out to [Michael B Smith](https://www.linkedin.com/in/theessentialexchange/), [Jan Egil Ring](http://www.powershell.no/about/), [Arnaud Petitjean](https://www.editions-eni.fr/supports-de-cours/arnaud-petitjean), and [Chrissy LeMaire](https://blog.netnerds.net/author/chrissy/){:target="_blank"}.